 pin-spot track lighting system

-Materials: Metal, black and red plastic and aluminium, painted black.
-Bakelite, porcelain and metal sockets.
+Materials: Black painted metal (aluminium).
+Black and red plastic.
+Black painted gauze globe lampshade.
+Bakelite, porcelain and metal E27 sockets.

 Total Height: 38 cm / 15.74”

 Height: 28 cm / 15.74”

 Electricity: 1 bulb E27, 1 x 150 watt maximum, 110/220 volt.